Editorial Dept. Voz de la Diaspora

 ADEDAPP encourages the Panamanian government to continue with the modernization policy that will make the processes that will lead Panama to maintain its competitiveness at this key moment in the world more efficient and technological.

-"We urge you to continue working together, State and private companies to further promote the modernization of the country's logistics institutions, which involves the digitization of all processes, something that the pandemic is accelerating and that is part of one of the pillars of the National Logistics Strategy ", Jaime Carrizo says, presidente de la ADEDAPP.
+"We urge you to continue working together, State and private companies to further promote the modernization of the country's logistics institutions, which involves the digitization of all processes, something that the pandemic is accelerating and that is part of one of the pillars of the National Logistics Strategy ", Jaime Carrizo says, president of the ADEDAPP.

 The 2020 meant an important turn for the logistics industry and the world.
 The strict health controls derived from the COVID-19 pandemic and the limitations in the transport of goods, They demanded changes in the forms of work and more efficient and digitized procedures.